walidob/policy-management-system/README.md

 ### User Roles
 - Super Admin: Has access to all tenants (Except creating/updating policies - not yet implemented)
-- Tenant Admin: Can create, edit and view policies from his tenant's database
+- Tenant Admin: Can create, edit, delete and view policies from his tenant's database
 - Client: Can only read policies

 ### Application Flow